-- maintain positive attitudes to reading and an understanding of what they read - read books that are structured in different ways and reading for a range of purposes - increase their familiarity with a wide range of books, including myths, legends and traditional stories, modern fiction, fiction from our literary heritage, and books from other cultures and traditions - learn a wider range of poetry by heart - prepare poems and plays to read aloud and to perform, showing understanding through intonation, tone and volume so that the meaning is clear to an audience
+- maintain positive attitudes to reading and an understanding of what they read by: - reading books that are structured in different ways and reading for a range of purposes - increase their familiarity with a wide range of books, including myths, legends and traditional stories, modern fiction, fiction from our literary heritage, and books from other cultures and traditions - learn a wider range of poetry by heart - prepare poems and plays to read aloud and to perform, showing understanding through intonation, tone and volume so that the meaning is clear to an audience

-Even though pupils can now read independently, whole books are read aloud so that they meet books and authors that they might not choose to read themselves.
+Even though pupils can now read independently, reading aloud to them should include whole books so that they meet books and authors that they might not choose to read themselves

 Day 1 Day 2 Day 3 Day 4 Day 5 Lesson Decoding Quick retrieval and Inference question Ordering and The Big Question focus Teacher reads text to comprehension - reading 'between summarising events, Children take turns to model fluent reading.
-Children read text in the lines' making links to other read the text aloud. pairs, providing Children take turns to texts Decoding text, feedback where read the text aloud.
-Children take turns to Children demonstrate understanding new appropriate. read the text aloud. their positive attitudes vocabulary. ~ Children answer a and understanding by G1 '1 1 Children answer a selection of inference- Children order events taking part in a whole- Children use series of 'find it' based questions that within the extract. class debate. dictionaries to find questions require them to 'dig Children summarise the Children respond to a appropriate definitions of Tier 2 (comprehension questions they can deeper' to gain a greater understanding extract or parts of the Children respond to a P4C-based question vocabulary. 'find' the answers to) of the text. extract to include the linked to the text. vocabulary. to demonstrate their of the text. pertinent points. illiked to the text. understanding of the pertinent points.
+Children read text in the lines' making links to other read the text aloud.
+Decoding text, pairs, providing feedback where Children take turns to read the text aloud. texts Children take turns to Children demonstrate understanding new appropriate. read the text aloud. read the text aloud. their positive attitudes vocabulary. ирргоргиис.
+Children answer a read the text aroud. and understanding by J Children answer a selection of inference- Children order events taking part in a whole- Children use series of 'find it' based questions that within the extract. class debate. dictionaries to find questions require them to 'dig C1.11.1 61.91 appropriate definitions of Tier 2 (comprehension deeper' to gain a Children summarise the Children respond to a vocabulary. questions they can 'find' the answers to) greater understanding of the text. extract or parts of the extract to include the P4C-based question linked to the text. vocabulary. to demonstrate their of the text. pertinent points. miked to the text. understanding of the perement points.
 Children listen to others' text.
-Children are taught to point of view and interrogate the text by respond (agreeing, articulating their likes and disagreeing or 'building dislikes, making links to on').
-Providing other stories (identifying justifications for common themes) whilst opinions means children providing justifications for can respectfully disagree their opinions and whilst justifying their answers. point.
-Children think about what else they would like to know by asking questions of the text. of the text.
+Children are taught to point of view and interrogate the text by respond (agreeing, articulating their likes and disagreeing or 'building dislikes, making links to other stories (identifying on').
+Providing justifications for common themes) whilst opinions means children providing justifications for can respectfully disagree their opinions and whilst justifying their answers. point.
+Children think about what else they would like to know by asking questions of the text.

 Key Decode Find the evidence Justify Linear / non-linear time In my opinion,

 vocabulary Understand How do you know?
 Dig deeper sequence From my experience,

-• Definition Prove it Infer Order the story I agree / disagree
+Definition Prove it Infer Order the story I agree / disagree

-Context Show me Read between the lines Justify
+Context Show me Read between the lines Order the events Justify

 Annotate Why do you think?
 What happened first, next, I used to think but

 How can you tell? last? now I think

 What is the effect of?
 Summarise

 Main idea

 What do you like/ dislike

 about this text?

 What connections can you

 make to another story?

 Why?

 What else does this story

 remind you of?
 Why?

 NC

 objectives